RCVS Training Practice Approval

 Step 1 – Check the eligibility of your potential student equine veterinary nurse/s.
-Please follow the link to the City and Guilds Level 3 Diploma in Veterinary Nursing (Equine Pathway) information page for entry criteria.
-Please contact us with any particular queries you may have about this.
+Follow the link to the City and Guilds Level 3 Diploma in Equine Veterinary Nursing information page for entry criteria.
+Please contact us with any queries you may have.

 Step 2 – Download, complete and send the Training Practice Application Form, Checklist for Training Practices (UK or International as appropriate) and Terms and Conditions documentation to email@example.com or to our postal address.

 Step 3 – Upon receipt of your completed forms we will invoice you for the Training Practice affiliation fee.

 – UK TP fee: £350.00